Bloom-host/BloomDocs/docs/billing/refunds.md

   - request refund
 ---

-Hey Bloomers!
-In this guide we will be going over how to request a refund.

 ## How to know if you are eligible for a refund

 This is our Refund Policy which can be found on our [Terms and Conditions](https://bloom.host/terms/)